RedHatQuickCourses/ocp-perf-benchmarking/README.md

 # Objectives

 Gain skills to proactively measure, analyze, and tune an OpenShift cluster for optimal performance:
-- Articulate Performance Goals
+- Articulate performance goals
-- Identify Bottlenecks
+- Identify bottlenecks
 - Get familiar with Kubernetes-native benchmarking tools
-- Establish a Baseline
+- Establish a baseline
-- Benchmark the Data Plane
+- Benchmark the data plane
-- Stress-Test the Control Plane
+- Stress-Test the control plane
-- Analytical and Reporting Abilities
+- Analytical and reporting abilities